FedeClaudi/Term.jl/README.md

   - [x] from string + style
   - [x] from string + markup

+- [ ] tests
+  - [ ] check that Measure is correct for all types of segment, segments, renderable...
+  - [ ] also check results make sense when concatenating them

 ## Roadmap
 - [ ] macros for styling a string
 - [ ] box